 - Blood tests will be used to check for infection and the amount of oxygen in your child's blood.
 The blood can be taken from a vein in your child's hand, arm, or the bend in his elbow.
 Your child may need to have blood drawn more than once.

 - Nose or throat swabs may be done to find the cause of your child's infection.

 - An ECG (EKG) test records the electrical activity of your child's heart.
-The machine may be hooked up to a monitor so caregivers can follow your child's heartbeat over time.
+The machine may be hooked up to a monitor so healthcare providers can follow your child's heartbeat over time.